theTushar-dot/CSD/README.md

 		--use_f16: If specified, the program will use 16-bit floating point precision for faster computation.
   		--use_resizing : If specified, the ControlNet input images will be resized to 512x512.
     	--use_xFormers : If specified, model will use xFormers acceleration and token merging.

+## Readme file Structure

+# Assignment Analysis

+This document presents a thorough analysis of the findings from the given assignment.
+It is divided into the following sections:

+## 1. Detailed Walkthrough of main.py Code
+An in-depth explanation of the main.py code, including its structure, functions, and overall purpose.

+## 2. Impact on Image Generation Quality
+Examination of how different inputs to ControlNet and various scheduler algorithms affect the quality of the generated images.

+## 3. Aspect Ratio Analysis
+Analysis of methods to generate images with different aspect ratios and the corresponding impact on image quality.

+## 4. Inference Time Study
+Investigation into the factors that affect inference time, including hardware considerations and algorithmic complexity.

+## 5. Generated Images and Challenges
+A showcase of all generated images, detailing the unique challenges encountered for each image and the solutions implemented to overcome these challenges.

 ## General image generation using controlNet